Official State of Rhode Island website

 What We Are Doing

-Rhode Island provides healthcare professionals with all the vaccines the Centers for Disease Control and Prevention (CDC)'s Advisory Committee on Immunization Practices (ACIP) recommend children get through age 18.
+Rhode Island provides healthcare professionals with all the vaccines the Centers for Disease Control and Prevention (CDC)'s Advisory Committee on Immunization Practices (ACIP) recommends children get through age 18.
 Rhode Island also provides healthcare professionals with all recommended vaccines for adults.
 Although some healthcare professionals may charge patients small fees to give them vaccines, Rhode Island gives these vaccines to healthcare professionals free of charge.

 The Rhode Island Department of Health also works with mass immunizers, schools, healthcare professionals, and many others to make vaccines available in the community.